rmarable/ParallelClusterMaker/README.md

 enabled by setting the appropriate command line switches to `true`.

 As of 4/20/2019, provisioning a 1024 MiB/sec file system costs approximately
 $6,200/month.
-For that reason, efs_throughput_mode has been completely disabled to prevent unexpected and unpleasant surprises with the AWS bill.
+For that reason, `efs_throughput_mode` has been completely disabled to prevent unexpected and unpleasant surprises with the AWS bill.
 This will be re-enabled as a future update.

 ## FSx for Lustre (FSxL)

-FSx for Lustre (FSxL) can be leveraged for scratch space on a ParallelCluster stack by setting `--enable_fsx=true' and waiting an additional 5-7 minutes to create the Lustre file system, mount point, and security group.
+FSx for Lustre (FSxL) can be leveraged for scratch space on a ParallelCluster stack by setting `--enable_fsx=true` and waiting an additional 5-7 minutes to create the Lustre file system, mount point, and security group.

 All cluster instances will mount the FSxL file system at /fsx.
 The current